Adam Sandler: Career

-1987–1995: Early television and film roles
+1987–1994: Early television and film roles

 In 1987, Sandler played Theo Huxtable's friend Smitty on The Cosby Show and the Stud Boy or Trivia Delinquent on the MTV game show Remote Control.
 After his film debut in Going Overboard in 1989, Sandler performed in comedy clubs, having first taken the stage at his brother's urging when he was 17.
 He was discovered by comedian Dennis Miller, who caught Sandler's act in Los Angeles and recommended him to Saturday Night Live producer Lorne Michaels.
 Sandler was hired as a writer for SNL in 1990, and became a featured player the following year.
 He made a name for himself by performing amusing original songs on the show, including "The Thanksgiving Song" and "The Chanukah Song".
 Sandler told Conan O'Brien on The Tonight Show that NBC fired him and Chris Farley from the show in 1995.
 Sandler used his firing as part of his monologue when he returned in 2019 to host the show.

-In 1993, Adam Sandler appeared in the film Coneheads with Farley, David Spade, Dan Aykroyd, Phil Hartman, and Jane Curtin.
+In 1993, Adam Sandler appeared in the film Coneheads with fellow SNL performers Farley, David Spade, Dan Aykroyd, Phil Hartman, and Jane Curtin.
 In 1994, he co-starred in Airheads with Brendan Fraser and Steve Buscemi.